varunsivakumar-robotics/robotic-arm-color-sorting-using-opencv/images/README.md

 # Project Images / videos
-i have attached the working video of the project
+i have uploaded the working video of the project